-This shift towards uniformity is cited in the Talmud as a seminal example of “conclusive halakha” and for 2000 years has been unchallenged as the foundation for how Nidda laws are practiced in the post-Temple era.
-It is all the more interesting that in the 21st century there has been a grass roots movement, led by women, advocating a return to the Biblical differentiation between Nidda and zava.
-While this has been met with complete and total rabbinic resistance, some couples defining as Orthodox are nonetheless gravitating towards this practice.
+This shift towards uniformity is cited in the Talmud as a seminal example of “conclusive halakhah” and for 2000 years has remained unchallenged as the foundation for how niddah laws are practiced in the post-Temple era.
+It is all the more interesting that in the 21st century there has been a grass roots movement, led by women, advocating a return to the biblical differentiation between niddah and zavah.
+While this has been met with complete and total rabbinic resistance, some couples who identify as Orthodox are nonetheless gravitating toward this practice.
 In the next section, the developments that have led to this movement will be outlined.

-Fertility Awareness Method and Biblical Nidda
+Fertility Awareness Method and Biblical Niddah

 A major advancement in the last fifty years has seen increased interest in women proactively tracking their fertility and seeking greater understanding of their sexuality.
-This trend reflects the overall increase in information and resources on female sexuality, along with the feminist movement and the sexual revolution, both of which led women to (slowly) seek more agency over their bodies.
+This trend reflects the overall increase in information and resources on female sexuality, along with the feminist movement and the sexual revolution, both of which led women to seek more agency over their bodies.

-Within the observant community, this trend led to the shocking realization that some women were not becoming pregnant because of Nidda laws.
-As explained above, women on average are sexually prohibited for 11-13 days per cycle.
-For a woman trying to get pregnant, timing of sexual intercourse to coincide with ovulation is crucial.
-Contemporary books on the laws of Nidda often emphasized the wondrous timing of mikva immersion to coincide with the most fertile days of the month.
+Within the observant community, this trend led to the shocking realization that some women were not becoming pregnant because of niddah laws.
+As explained above, women are sexually prohibited for approximately of 11-13 days per cycle.
+For a woman trying to get pregnant, the timing of sexual intercourse to coincide with ovulation is crucial.
+Contemporary books on the laws of niddah often emphasize the wondrous timing of mikvah immersion to coincide with the most fertile days of the month.
 This is generally true for women who have cycles of 26 days or more.
 However, some women miss ovulation by a day or two either because they bleed for more than six days and/or their cycles are shorter than 26 days.
-Simply put, it has been proven that abiding by halakha actually prevents a small minority of women from becoming pregnant!
-Looking back at responsa literature over the last 2000 years, one cannot help but wonder if some of the women who were divorced by their husbands due to infertility were unable to have children solely because of the extended rabbinic structure of seven clean days!
+Simply put, it has been proven that abiding by halakhah actually prevents a small minority of women from becoming pregnant!
+Looking back at responsa literature over the last 2000 years, one cannot help but wonder if some of the women who were divorced by their husbands due to infertility were unable to have children solely because of the extended rabbinic structure of seven clean days.

 Once this phenomenon was discovered, the initial halakhic response was to work with doctors who would administer high doses of hormones for a few days in order to push off ovulation.
 This maintained fidelity to the rabbinic structure and helped women become pregnant.
 The conflict began when women’s awareness of the negative impact of hormones led doctors and observant women to ask why they were being administered potentially harmful medical treatment to resolve an issue that was halakhic in nature.